odorifqi/stopwatch-react/README.md

 ### to try this app, run the following command in the workspace's terminal

-Step 1: Run npm init -y
+Step 1: Run `npm init -y`
-Step 2: Run npm install babel-cli@6 babel-preset-react-app@3
+Step 2: Run `npm install babel-cli@6 babel-preset-react-app@3`

-### if you'd like to edit the Component file, first, run this command in the workspace's terminal
+### if you'd like to edit the Component file, follow this step

+Step 1: create folder 'src' in the workspace
-npx babel --watch src --out-dir . --presets react-app/prod
+Step 2: run this command in the workspace's terminal `npx babel --watch src --out-dir . --presets react-app/prod`

 Don’t wait for it to finish — this command starts an automated watcher for JSX. let command run in the terminal, and you can start to edit the component